 - You can also brush your tongue.
-This will help get rid of the bad breath and unpleasant taste that are common after an extraction.
+This can help get rid of the bad breath and unpleasant taste that are common after an extraction.

-- If the pain medication prescribed does not seem to work for you, do not take more pills or take them more often than directed — call your dentist.
+- If the pain medication prescribed does not seem to work for you, don’t take more pills or take them more often than directed — call your dentist.

-- fever, nausea or vomiting
+- fever, nausea, or vomiting